Conservation Workshop for HBCU Students

 Background

-About the Johnson Publishing Company (JPC) Archive
+About the Johnson Publishing Company Archive (JPCA)

-The Chicago-based Johnson Publishing Company (JPC) was the largest African American-owned publisher and the founder of Jet and Ebony magazines.
-In 2019, the JPC archive was purchased by a consortium of five philanthropic and cultural heritage institutions including the J. Paul Getty Trust.
+The Chicago-based Johnson Publishing Company was the largest African American-owned publisher and the founder of Jet and Ebony magazines.
+In 2019, the company’s archive was purchased by a consortium of five philanthropic and cultural heritage institutions including the J. Paul Getty Trust.
 Of monumental national and international significance, the archive is one of the most comprehensive records of 20th-century Black American culture, comprising over four million photographic materials documenting the African American experience over seven decades.
 Read about the seven-year project to digitize the archive

 Partner